floridop/MNXB11-fairytale/fairytale.md

 keep her cool in the face of what they had just witnessed at the press room of the Johnson Space Center in Houston.

+There once lived a man, in Russia long ago, before this story was even written
 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE